darkblackv32/database-systems-project/README.md

-# database-systems-project
+# Introduction to Database Systems Project

 ## **Introduction**

-This project was developed as part of the Database Systems course at UTEC, aimed at designing and implementing a robust database system for managing claims in healthcare centers.
+This project was developed as part of the Introduction to Database Systems course at UTEC, aimed at designing and implementing a robust database system for managing claims in healthcare centers.
 The project focuses on improving information handling and decision-making processes.

 ## **Project Objectives**